naveedmurtuza/fantastic-fiesta/_posts/2014-06-10-see-pixyll-in-action.md

     Enable SSH access by going to `Services` dropdown and click `SSH`.
 After the page loads click on Enable checkbox located at the top right corner, leave the defaults as is, and click `Save & Restart`

     Open up PuTTy, enter your server IP address and click OK.
 Alternative you can save the session, to save you from typing the IP address everytime you connect.
 On the putty terminal type in your username an password and voila! you are in your NAS box.
-This user should be in `sshd` group and its shell selected to `bash`.

     If you are ConEmu user, or just downloaded it and you are liking it, then configure ConEmu to use PuTTY[^1].
 Move the PuTTY executable to suitable location.
 Generally, I have a tools directory on C:\ drive where I dump all the tools I regularly use.
 Infact my ConEmu is there as well.
 Then add this to your `PATH`.